-- Some are required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication."
-For Students Only: professional counselors and health care professionals in the Wellness Center can offer near complete confidentiality. - Confidential Victim Advocates may talk to a complainant in confidence, but are also required to fill out an anonymous university report that keeps identities private.
+- Confidential Resources may talk to a complainant in confidence, but are also required to fill out an anonymous university report that keeps identities private.
 No personally identifying information is released.
 Disclosures to these employees will not trigger a university investigation against the complainant's wishes.
-All members of the Dominican community can talk to a Confidential Victim Advocate.

-• All other Dominican employees - including faculty and student workers - are required to report all the details of an incident (including the identities of both the complainant and respondent) to the CDO/Title IX Coordinator.
-A report to these employees (called "responsible employees") constitutes a report to the University - and generally obligates Dominican University to investigate the incident and take appropriate steps to address the situation.
+Any member of the Dominican community can talk to a Confidential Resource.
+For Students Only: Non-counseling and non-medical staff in the Wellness Center can talk to a complainant in confidence. - All other Dominican employees including faculty, staff, contracted employees, and designated student employees; i.e. Diversity Advocates, Circulation Desk Attendants, Peer Advisors, Resource Desk Assistants, Resident Advisors, Student Security, Welcome Desk Workers, and University Ministry student staff are required to report all the details of an incident (including the identities of both the complainant and respondent) to the CDO/Title IX Coordinator.
+A report to these employees (called "responsible employees") constitutes a report to the University and generally obligates Dominican University to investigate the incident or to take appropriate steps to address the situation.